nauqh/cse-exam/README.md

 1. **Frontend Layer**:
    - React-based UI with Next.js for server-side rendering and route handling
    - Client-side state management with React Hooks
-   - UI components built with Radix UI and styled with Tailwind CSS
+   - UI components built with Shadcn UI and styled with Tailwind CSS

 2. **Backend Layer**:
    - FastAPI server for backend processing and API endpoints